 Mr. Dan Evans and Dr. Charles Thomas visited Kampala, Uganda in support of an ongoing Network Science Center project that is developing models of entrepreneurial networks.
 As we develop additional data sets and develop new models, we will compare and contrast the models based on the development of new network classification methods.
-After the networks have been classified, they will develop a method to identify driver nodes enabling policy makers to influence the existing network in order to cause it to evolve towards a more desirable state.
-(For additional information concerning this project see the Project Synopsis.)
+After the networks have been classified, we will develop a method to identify driver nodes enabling policy makers to influence the existing network in order to cause it to evolve towards a more desirable state.
+(For additional information concerning this project see the Project Synopsis, Developing Network Models of Entrepreneurial Ecosystems in Developing Economies, on the Network Science Center web site.)
 A copy of the survey is located in Appendix 1.